 Smooth Normals in the Outline section of Stylized Surface shader

-• Method #2 In the Import Settings of the mesh, please, find the Normals parameter and change it from Import to Calculate.
+• Method #2 In the Import Settings of the mesh find the Normals parameter and change it from Import to Calculate.
 Then, drag the Smoothing Angle slider to the right.
 By doing so, you make the mesh smooth instead of sharp.
 The more you move this control to the right the bigger angle Unity will expect to consider it as sharp.
 Click Apply.
-The gaps should be gone.
+The gaps should be gone or at least reduced.

 Stylized Surface Outline on mesh with smoothened normals